Skip to main content

 Credential storage

-Keep these files readable only by your user:
+Keep them readable only by your user:

 chmod 600 ~/.openclaw/openclaw.json